Vigil for Baxter Springs homicide victims

 “Taylor would always be remembered by everyone.
 She was a person no one could forget,” added Chelsea.

 “It gives me a little bit of peace knowing that she’s with her baby girl for the rest of her life now.
-But it’s still just sickening, to be honest, that a two-year-old didn’t get to grow up.
+But it’s still just sickening, to be honest, that a 2 year old didn’t get to grow up.
 It gives me a little peace knowing she with her momma in heaven,” said Amber Patrick, Taylor’s cousin.

 “I want the community to know that they lost someone that would have just loved them.
 Even if you were a stranger, she would have loved on you.
 She would have just brightened up your day,” said Lacey Higley, sister-in-law to Taylor’s sister.